YoinkBird/cyclesafe/report/report.md

 primary source: TxDOT data
  practical assessment: using txdot limited feature csv format is simpler than other more complicated formats, e.g. NIST or txdot csv with all features.

+@BEGIN: the crash data was obtained from txdot website

 <!-- 3 Data Exploration -->
 <!-- 3.1 The Data Quality Report -->